Lana Turner

 Was close friend with actress Linda Darnell.

-She died from cancer on June 29, 1995, Los Angeles, California, United States, at the age of 75.
+Lana died on June 29, 1995, Los Angeles, California, United States, at the age of 75.

-She was seven times married to:
+She was married to:

 Artie Shaw (1940) American clarinetist